Ericson2314/rust-papers/README.md

 ```

 Recall the outlives relation defined in [RFC 1214](https://github.com/rust-lang/rfcs/blob/master/text/1214-projections-lifetimes-and-wf.md).
-It didn't concern the terms/the CFG, but simply the derivation of outlive bounds from other outlive bounds.
+It doesn't concern itself with surface language terms or the CFG, but simply the derivation of outlive bounds from other outlive bounds.
-We will use it here (with the slight exception of a different rule for unique references as those will be defined differently).
+We will use it here (with the slight exception of a different rule for unique references, as those will be defined differently when they are introduced in a later section).
 Where the judgements refer "the environment", we will make that precise by using the bound context.
 Thus, prepend all judgements with `BC; ` in the original rules, like
 ```
 BC; R ⊢ 'foo: 'bar
 ```
-The logic of keeping this largely at is that, working with outlives-at judgements that all share the same "at", one can ignore the position altogether.
+The reasoning behind keeping that "at" part implicit is that when working with outlives-at judgements that all share the same "at", I believe one can ignore the position altogether.
-If that is not the case, RF 1214's outlives will need to be further modified.
+If that is not the case, RF 1214's outlives will indeed need to be further modified.

 Unfortunately, we must modify continuation types again, giving them---you guessed it---a bound context.
 ```
 NodeType, ¬T ::= ¬(LValueContext; LifetimeContext; BoundContext)
 ```
 Again, all existing rules will blindly propagate the bound context to their successors.
-But, this time there is a subtyping rule:
+But, this time there is a new subtyping rule:
 ```
 SubContOblig:
   ∀lb ∈ OB₁.
 OB₀; <>  ⊢ lb